ajsummerfield/contentful-astro/README.md

 # contentful-astro

 An integration inspired by Storyblok for astro for those using Contentful as their headless CMS and wish to map Content Models to their Astro components.
-I was trying to the Storyblok Astro integration that does this and absolutely loved it, so have built the same functionality for Contentful for those that use that platform.
+I was trying out the Storyblok Astro integration that does this and absolutely loved it, so have built the same functionality for Contentful for those that use that platform.

 ## Installation